Jacklu0831/jacklu0831.github.io/_news/announcement_2.md

 related_posts: false
 ---

 Our work, <a href="https://procreate-diffusion.github.io/">ProCreate, Don't Reproduce!
-Propulsive Energy Diffusion for Creative Generation</a>, is accepted by ECCV 2024.
+Propulsive Energy Diffusion for Creative Generation</a>, was accepted by ECCV 2024.